 “Where’s Vic’s place?”
 Jack asks a shoeless kid.

 The kid looks horrified but points out Vic’s Airstream.
 The old Ford F-50 is parked in front.

-Vic is pleased to see them, assuming they are both friends of Tim.
+Vic is pleased to see them, remembering they are both friends of Tim.

 “How’s that old Hillbilly Brother?”
 Vic asks.